leviFrosty/witness-work/readme.md

 # Help Translate 🌐

-JW Time is available in 13 languages.
+WitnessWork is available in 13 languages.
 Some of these translations are done by AI, which may not be of the highest quality.
 To help, proofread these translations on [Crowdin](https://crowdin.com/project/jw-time/).
 Thank you!

 [Not sure how to use Crowdin?](https://support.crowdin.com/crowdin-intro/)

 # License

-JW Time © 2024 by Levi Wilkerson is licensed under [Attribution-NonCommercial 4.0 International](./LICENSE)
+WitnessWork © 2024 by Levi Wilkerson is licensed under [Attribution-NonCommercial 4.0 International](./LICENSE)

 # Sponsor